 - This mechanism allows less flexibility when designing the research

-- Possibility for publication
+- Possibility of publication

-- May be very challenging and sometimes very stressful
+- May be very challenging

-- Time consuming if not dealt with properly - IRB approval may take anywhere between 2-4 weeks leaving very little time for completing the project.
+- Time consuming if not dealt with properly - IRB approval may take anywhere between 2-4 weeks leaving very little time for completing the project

 - A clear direction may not be available - the regulatory conditions can often be study-specific